QQuoteChaseQuote follow-up software

 Stop losing painting jobs after the estimate is sent.

-Painting estimates often sit open for days while homeowners compare timing, colors, prep work, and price.
-QuoteChase gives painters one place to see every open quote, who needs a follow-up, and how much painting work is still on the table.
+Stop losing painting jobs after the estimate is sent by keeping every open painting quote tied to a clear next follow-up.
+QuoteChase gives painters one place to see open quotes, who needs a follow-up, and how much painting work is still on the table.

 Why painting estimates go cold